 When in college, I tutored math.
 The course’s instructor criticized me that I asked the students to practice with additional problems beyond their homework.
-Today, I still strongly believe that understanding a concept is not enough.
-On the contrary, it takes practice to apply an understood, but complex theory.
-In addition, it takes higher order thinking to apply the learned material to a new problem.
-Therefore, I like Eviston’s suggestions to practice drawing a lot of shapes, and later various geometric figures in different sizes, and from different view points before going to the next step of drawing more complex objects.
+However, I strongly believe that understanding a concept is not enough.
+It takes practice to apply an understood, but complex theory.
+In addition, it takes higher-order-thinking to apply learned material to a new problem.
+Therefore, I like Eviston’s suggestions to practice drawing a lot of shapes, and geometric figures in different sizes from different view points before going to the next step of drawing more complex objects.

 For instance, when drawing a bird, you need the skills of drawing an egg, a sphere, straight lines, and triangles in space as the fundamental structure of the body, head, leggs, and beak, respectively.
 If the student fails to get the basics (shapes, 3D forms) right, they will have no chance to draw a more complex object correctly.
 Based on my experience as an educator for almost 30 years, the book’s approach to teaching the material is effective, and supports to learn the skills successfully.

 My late Dad had taught me how to draw with 1, 2, and 3 points perspectives.
 Over time, I had extended my skills from one focal point to more.
 Therefore, the science of drawing boxes from various views was not new to me.
 I mainly used the skill to sketch houses for oil paintings of urban streets when I was a teenager.
 The skill also came in handy for making science diagrams.

 Drawing with the Skills I already Had vs. with the New Skills from the Book